unijoy/dataproduct/data_product/index.md

 ---
 ## Result
-Using test data for our function:
+Using test data for our function to predict Miles/(US) gallon:

 ```r